|

 channel.
 It was a brilliant move.

-The massive widening process was completed
+The widening process was completed

 in time to allow ships from the new Panama